Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/02/kobo-vs-kindle-comparison-the-ebook-reader-showdown.md

 ## Reading

 There is much more to talk about when it comes to reading books on these e-book readers.
 First and foremost, when it comes to page-turns, the Kindle is an order of magnitude faster than the Kobo.
 I think Kobo users will get into the habit of initiating the page turn before they have finished reading the page in an attempt to bring some flow to their reading.
-The Kindle on the other hand is very fast indeed – not as fast as a computer screen, but much faster than the Kobo.
+The Kindle on the other hand is very fast indeed - not as fast as a computer screen, but much faster than the Kobo.
 I think this will be one of the biggest frustration for people reading on the Kobo.

 This is also one aspect of reading where the physical buttons of the non-touch device are preferable to the tap and swipe actions of the touch screen.
-I had big problems with the delays on the Kobo because on some occasions it didn't register my page turn, which meant I had to try again – and at other times I tried a second swipe just as the first swipe resulted in a page turn, which meant I skipped a page and had to go back.
+I had big problems with the delays on the Kobo because on some occasions it didn't register my page turn, which meant I had to try again - and at other times I tried a second swipe just as the first swipe resulted in a page turn, which meant I skipped a page and had to go back.

 ## Storage

-:::div{.inset}
+:::figure
 :img{src="/img/2015/07/kindle_vs_kobo_3.jpg" alt="Kindle vs Kobo" loading="lazy"}
 :::